shotstack-samples/images-to-video-python/README.md

 - Personalize videos with code
 - Convert media files i.e. gif, mp3, mp4, jpg, bmp, and png
 - Generate, add SRT files to multiple videos concurrently
-- Use AI to generate media assets to produce videos
+- Use AI to generate media assets to produce videos and

 See our other [tutorial articles](https://shotstack.io/learn/?utm_source=github&utm_campaign=sample_repos) to learn video editing using Python.